mouradmaher/JournalTask/README.md

 - Delete article.
 - Only Samir can approve/delete articles.
 - When an author view all articles, they see their own articles first.
+- Edit README to include the reqired steps to run your application.

 # Stack
 - Choosing the tech stack is up to you.